French Onion Pot Roast

 - In a 6 quart dutch oven or similar oven safe pot, heat 4 Tbsp oil over high heat.
 Sear roast on all sides then, remove to a platter.

 - Turn heat to medium, add butter to oil.
-Add onions, season with remaining 1/2 tsp salt, 1/2 tsp pepper and sugar.
+Add sliced onions, season with remaining 1/2 tsp salt, 1/2 tsp pepper and sugar.
 Cook over medium for 10 minutes, stirring occasionally.

 - To the onions add balsamic vinegar, worcestershire sauce and garlic.
 Continue to cook for additional 10 minutes.

 - Preheat oven to 325°F. Add bay leaves to onions.
 Center roast over onions.
 Add 3 sprigs fresh thyme, beef stock and wine to pot.
-Cover and place into oven.
-(You may need to lower oven rack to accommodate the height of the dutch oven.)

 - Braise for 3 hours, uncover and test roast for doneness.
 Once tender, remove roast to a platter and rest while you thicken the sauce.